AlvaroFranco/AFWunderlist/README.md

 A Wunderlist API wrapper for Objective-C

+###CocoaPods

+AFWunderlist is on [CocoaPods](http://cocoapods.org), so you can get the pod by adding this line to your Podfile

+    pod 'AFWunderlist'

 ###Usage

 In order to use AFWunderlist, you also need to import to your project [AFNetworking](https://github.com/AFNetworking/AFNetworking), by [Mattt](https://twitter.com/mattt).
 Done this, you have to import the WLClient class into your class or classes.